Taichiud: Influence

 The tribe exerted great influence during the reign of Timur.
 The head of the Tayichiud during this time was Amir Musa.
 Though clashing with Timur on several occasions, Amir Musa also enjoyed multiple matrimonial alliances with the imperial family.
 Both his daughter, Tuman Agha, and niece, Saray Mulk Khanum, were married to the emperor, with the latter becoming his chief consort.
 In addition to this, Amir Musa's son Muhammad Beg was married to Timur's daughter Aka Begim.
 They were the parents of Sultan Husayn Tayichiud.
 Sultan Husayn, later held prominent positions in the imperial army.

 Present day

-People with the clan name Tayichiud or Taichiud are found in present-day Mongolia, Inner Mongolia and in Kalmykia (tyayachiud).
+People with the clan name Taichiud or Taijiud, Taijuud are found in present-day Mongolia, Inner Mongolia and in Kalmykia (tyayachiud).